 A full list of health insurance policy exclusions and other terms and conditions of your policy should be made available to you when purchasing the cover.
 Here are some of the more common general exclusions of private health insurance:

-It’s important for you to understand what will and what won’t be covered so that you are prepared and happy with your private health insurance plan.
+It’s important for you to understand what will and won’t be covered so that you are prepared and happy with your private health insurance plan.

 7. Your protection and rights as a consumer